Israel president on 1st visit to UAE amid regional tension

 Associated Press

-DUBAI, United Arab Emirates (AP) — Israel’s figurehead president arrived in the United Arab Emirates on Sunday in the first official visit by the country’s head of state, the latest sign of deepening ties between the two nations as tensions rise in the region.
+DUBAI, United Arab Emirates (AP) — Israel’s figurehead president met the powerful crown prince of Abu Dhabi on Sunday on the first official visit to the United Arab Emirates by the country’s head of state, the latest sign of deepening ties between the two nations as tensions rise in the region.

 The UAE and Israel normalized relations in the fall of 2020, part of a series of U.S.-brokered diplomatic deals between Israel and Arab states that had long avoided formal relations with Israel over its decades-old conflict with the Palestinians.

-The office of President Isaac Herzog said he would be meeting top officials including Abu Dhabi’s powerful Crown Prince Sheikh Mohammed bin Zayed Al Nahyan, the de facto Emirati leader, along with members of the country’s small but growing Jewish expat community.
-He also was expected to visit Expo 2020, the world’s fair in Dubai, where Israel has hosted a series of events at its national pavilion.
+President Isaac Herzog met top Emirati officials including Crown Prince Sheikh Mohammed bin Zayed Al Nahyan, the de facto Emirati leader.
+The UAE’s state-run WAM news agency described a royal welcome for the Israeli leader at the palace, with the Israeli national anthem blaring and canons booming.

-Upon landing in Abu Dhabi, Herzog was greeted with a warm handshake by Emirati Foreign Minister Sheikh Abdullah bin Zayed Al Nahyan.
-They then held talks in the royal palace.
+Herzog was also expected to meet members of the country’s small but growing Jewish expat community and on Monday to visit Expo 2020, the world’s fair in Dubai, where Israel has hosted a series of events at its national pavilion.

 The president plays a largely ceremonial role as a national unifier in Israel’s parliamentary system, where the prime minister holds the most power.
 Israeli Prime Minister Naftali Bennett last month made his first official visit to the Gulf Arab sheikhdom and discussed strengthening relations on a number of fronts with Sheikh Mohammed.